CapgeminiNorway/capcoins/capcoins-api/README.md

 $ GOOS=windows GOARCH=amd64 go build capcoins-api.go

 ```
-see also [make-build.sh](make-build.sh) which builds for all common platforms
+see also [make-builds.sh](make-builds.sh) which builds for all common platforms
 When you run, it should become available via [http://localhost:8088](http://localhost:8088)